calilluis/Projects/RollApp_WebAppwithServer/README.txt

 login.html, selector.html-->login webpage.
 It's the webpage to open if you want to see the implementation on a browser. main.js, login.js,servidor.js-->main javascripts code.
 --------------------------------------------------
-Comments:
-Thank you for all the support.
-I regret not being able to do the practice would have liked to do, and I think my final practice doesn't reflect my hours spent.
-This makes me a little angry, but this trimester was just crazy, i didn't manage organize myself correctly.
-On the other hand I think i have learnt a lot doing the practices alone even though it was a lot of work.

-Lluis